Ishma59/Plusfinance/README.rst

 micro-finance
 =============
-Full featured completely customizable software for Microfinanace Institutes This is MicroPyramid opensource initiative for microfinanace management.
+Full featured completely customizable software for Plusfinance Institutes This is an opensource initiative for SACCO.
 This is full featured software to manage microfinanace Institute(s).

 .. image:: https://travis-ci.org/MicroPyramid/micro-finance.svg?branch=master